-During the early 1970s, the government had also decided to embark on a heavy and chemicals industry (HCI) program, believing that Korea's rapid economic growth warranted that decision.
-In fact, the HCI drive resulted in sharp changes in the economy, tripling the compensation of engineers, leading to the first decline in exports (in an export growth-led economy) since 1960, and generating inflationary pressure.
-But before the harm could extend too far (and before the second oil price increase, which probably would have been disastrous had policies not been altered), the mistake was recognized, and the HCI drive was greatly curtailed, if not abandoned.
+During the early 1970s, the Government had also decided to embark on a heavy and chemicals industry (HCI) program, believing that Korea's rapid economic growth warranted that decision.
+In fact, the HCI drive resulted in sharp changes in the economy, tripling the compensation of engineers, leading to the first decline in exports (in an export-growth-led economy) since 1960, and generating inflationary pressure.
+But before the harm could extend too far (and before the second oil price increase, which would probably have been disastrous had policies not been altered), the mistake was recognized, and the HCI drive was greatly curtailed, if not abandoned.
 The second oil price increase and the worldwide recession that followed it also posed a challenge for Korean economic growth, but, as in earlier instances, the authorities were able to adjust so that Korean growth in fact accelerated.

-Over the 30 years prior to the 1990s, many fundamental policy adjustments had been made.
-The rapid growth era started with (uniform) export incentives for exporters, consisting of access to credit (which, as already seen, was provided at below-market interest rates), tax credits, and other privileges.
+Over the thirty years prior to the 1990s, many fundamental policy adjustments had been made.
+The rapid-growth era started with (uniform) export incentives for exporters, consisting of access to credit (which, as already seen, was provided at below-market interest rates), tax credits, and other privileges.
 Over the next ten years, these "incentives" were gradually phased out, while simultaneously import protection was reduced, as the exchange rate depreciated and replaced both incentives and tariffs.
-Likewise, fiscal reforms were undertaken, the nominal interest rate was raised (although it remained below market clearing levels) so that the real interest rate was at least not negative, and tariffs on imports were reduced and the trade regime liberalized.
-The authorities successfully addressed these bottlenecks.
+Likewise, fiscal reforms were undertaken, the nominal interest rate was raised (although it remained below market clearing levels) so that the real interest rate was at least not negative, and tariffs on imports were reduced and the trade regime liberalized.21 The authorities successfully addressed these and many of the other bottlenecks that would otherwise have put downward pressure on the growth rate over time.

-Korean policymakers had identified and corrected many potential bottlenecks and crisis points that would otherwise have put downward pressure on the growth rate over the 30-year period of rapid growth.
-Some of the challenges came from the world economy, but many were needed to address the archaic policies that had done little damage to a stagnant economy but which were incompatible with Korea's increasingly complex modern economy.
+Korean policy makers had identified and corrected many potential bottlenecks and crisis points over the thirty year period of rapid growth Some of the challenges came from the world economy; but many were needed to address the archaic policies that had done little damage to a stagnant economy but which were incompatible with Korea's increasingly complex modern economy.
 However, the domestic financial system was not sufficiently altered to keep pace with the changing economy.
 Suppression of bank interest rates in the early 1990s as growth seemed to be slowing, which in turn induced the banks to lend offshore at higher interest rates, and other measures, retarded the development of the financial system.